amjedidiah/dad/CONTRIBUTING.md

 - Wait until @amjedidiah or one of the maintainers merges your pull request before merging into `develop`.
 If there are any conflicts, you will get a notification and be required to resolve the conflict.

+> Also make sure all the required checks pass.

 ## Guides

 ### Naming Conventions